alicetsai1020/campaigns_on_kickstarter/README.md

 ## Background

 I really enjoy and admire the spirit and the grit of entrepreneurial endeavors.
-Constantly surrounding myself with friends and family who live lives as entrepreneurs, I often feel very invested in their journey as well as their triumphs and challenges along the way.
+Surrounded by friends and family who live lives as entrepreneurs, I often feel very invested in their journey as well as their triumphs and challenges along the way.
 One of my favorite podcasts has to be Guy Raz’s ‘How I Built This’, whose interviews I find engaging and entertaining.

 ## Data